svalouch/python-simplezfs/docs/guide.rst

 The ZPool interface
 *******************

-The :class:`:: simplezfs.simplezfs.zfs.ZPool` is the interface that corresponds to the ``zpool(8)`` program.
+The :class:`simplezfs.zfs.ZPool` is the interface that corresponds to the ``zpool(8)`` program.
 It holds very little state, and it is recommended to get an instance through the function :func:`~simplezfs.zpool.get_zpool`.
 It selects the desired implementation and passes the required parameters.
 At the very least, it requires the ``api``-parameter, which is a string that selects the actual implementation, either ``cli`` or ``native``.

 All our examples use the ``cli`` implementation for simplicity.